September 7, 2018

 IPVanish is a well polished VPN, with a welcoming interface that is well laid out.
-It’s more aimed at expert users, and if you’ve used a VPN before, you’re bound to enjoy the level of control that this VPN allows its users.
+It’s more aimed at expert users, and if you’ve used a VPN before, you’re bound to enjoy the level of control that this VPN allows.

-A map shows there servers available and those which you can connect to, and IPVanish features a killswitch, so that if you’re VPN connection fails, it won’t default to your ISP, which could expose details of your browsing.
+A map shows their servers available and those which you can connect to.
+IPVanish also features a killswitch, so that if your VPN connection fails, it won’t default to your ISP, which could expose details of your browsing.

 Read the full IPVanish review